-Rough idling and tendency to stall may be caused by idling speed set below 525 RPM on a standard car or 575 RPM on an air conditioner car.
+Rough idling and tendency to stall may be caused by idling speed set below the specified speed.
 Idle mixture may be wrong due to improper needle valve adjustment (par.
 3-8).

 Rough idling, poor performance, and back firing at low speeds frequently originates in improper ignition.
 Check ignition system (par.
 10-33).